• Skip to primary navigation

 Filed Under: Events and Trainings

-Congratulations to all the new 🦅 Eagles Scouts and their proud parents, with special thanks to the Scouters, the EBOR Chairs and those who assisted these 8 Scouts on their journey to the 🦅 Eagles rank!
+Congratulations to all the new 🦅 Eagles Scouts and their proud parents!
+Special thanks to all the Scouters, the EBOR Chairs and those who assisted these 10 Scouts on their journey to reach the 🦅 Eagles rank!

-Last but not least Potomac District cannot put this monthly event without the leadership and time devoted by Larry McNiece, Potomac District Eagle Chair!
+Last but not least Potomac District cannot put this monthly event without the leadership and time devoted by Larry McNiece, Potomac District Eagle Advisor!

 http://usscouts.org/eagle/eaglecongrats.asp